f-keys/Windows-Active-Directory-Hacking/README.md

 promote the windows server to a domain controller by installing,  Active Directory Domain Services from the server manager, you can name your forest as anything but in my case i named it FKEYS.local also make sure to install Active directory certificate services for other attacks that will considered for other attacks later

-Attacking Active Directory: Initial Attack Vectors
-1. LLMNR Poisoning (description in simple terms, what makes the attack possbible?)

-Sudo responder -I eth0 -ldwPv
-simulate an event occuring. on victim system-
-The hash of the victim is them capture on responder

-To crack the hash, run the command, hashcash -m 5600 hashes.txt /path/to/wordlist/

-LLMNR Mitigation
-turn off LLMNR
-if LLMNR is needed.
-It should have strong access control(password)

 2. SMB Relay attacks
 instead of capturing the hash with the responder tool, we can relay the hash via smb and gain access to a machine